engineerliz/ai-coding-research/creators/Fireship/youtube/Cursor20IsHere5ThingsYouDidntKnowItCanDo.md

 [Needs detailed analysis - Likely includes surprise about hidden features, discussions about feature usage, questions about implementation]

-### Common Questions

-[Needs detailed analysis - Questions about specific features, how to access them, comparisons with previous versions]

-### Sentiment

-[Needs detailed analysis - Likely positive and curious, with users excited about discovering new features]

 ### Notable Comments